Patient transport service

 You may be entitled to use our patient transport service if you or your child is unable to use public transport, for example due to disability or illness.

-To find out whether you qualify to use this service, you will need to be assessed by a member of the patient transport assessment team.
-This involves a brief telephone interview and is completely confidential.
+To find out whether you qualify to use this service, a member of the patient transport assessment team will need to assess you.
+This involves a short telephone interview and is completely confidential.
 The assessment has to be carried out at least 48 hours before your appointment.